 „”

 Open access for academic projects and SME´s towards experiments in high-throughput is our major aim.
-The idea behind is to support systematic drug screening and/or genome-wide functional interference studies (RNA-interference and CRISPR-CAS gene editing) to explore and validate novel drug targets by using biological test systems reflecting disease or health states.
-Beyond this, we also educate pupils, students and teachers about the scientific input provided by this applied combination of Chemistry and Biology methodology for a better understanding of the underlying basics of life.
+The idea behind is to support systematic drug screening and/or genome-wide functional interference studies (RNA-interference and CRISPR-CAS gene editing) to explore and validate novel drug targets for contribution towards disease development by using biological test systems reflecting health and dysregulated states.
+Beyond this, we also educate pupils, students and teachers about the scientific value provided by this applied combination of Chemistry and Biology methodology for a better understanding of the underlying molecular mechanisms of evolution of life.

 Within this platform the mission of the Screening Unit is to